National Institutional Ranking Framework

-The rankings have been heavily criticized as an attempt to manipulate students, companies and general public.
-In spite of various flaws and subjectivities, government has refused to modify the methodologies or results of the rankings.

 Background

-The 2017 ranked lists were released by MHRD on 3 April 2017.
+The 2017 rankings were released by MHRD on 3 April 2017.
 While in its first rankings released in 2016, NIRF had four categories (Universities, Engineering, Management and Pharmacy), in 2017, two more categories namely, Overall and College, were added.
 Around 3,000 institutions participated in the rankings.

-On April 3, 2018, the 2018 NIRF rankings were released which witnessed an increase in the number of participating institutions.
+On 3 April 2018, the 2018 NIRF rankings were released with an increased number of participating institutions over the previous year.

-The NIRF ranking for 2019 was released on April 8, 2019 in 9 categories which included Overall, Universities, Engineering, Colleges, Management, Pharmacy, Medical, Architecture, and Law.
+The 2019 NIRF ranking was released on 8 April 2019 in 9 categories: Overall, Universities, Engineering, Colleges, Management, Pharmacy, Medical, Architecture, and Law.

-For the 2020 rankings, around 3,800 institutions participated in the process, which was 20 percent more than that in 2019.
-The 2020 ranked lists were released by MHRD on June 11, 2020.
-For the first time, the Dental institutes were placed under a different ranking list.
+For the 2020 rankings, around 3,800 institutions participated in the process, a 20% increase over 2019.
+The 2020 ranked lists were released by MHRD on 11 June 2020.
+For the first time, dental institutes were placed in a new category.